Skip to main content

 Hydration is an essential component of weight loss and should be achieved through no-calorie drinks like water.
 Sports drinks are often loaded with sugar and should be avoided, too.
 Flavoring water with fruits like lemons and strawberries makes them more appealing for kids.

-Adding whole grains, fruits, and vegetables into a child’s diet while cutting out processed foods works to develop healthy eating habits.
+Adding whole grains, fruits, and vegetables to a child’s diet while cutting out processed foods works to develop healthy eating habits.
 Cook food at home instead of ordering takeout.
 Restaurant items tend to be higher in calories, fat, and salt than meals made in your own kitchen.
 Get kids involved in meal planning and preparation, too.
 It helps with developing lifelong positive food choices.
 When weight milestones are reached, don’t use food as a reward for the accomplishment.
 Instead, celebrate with a family-friendly activity like a hike.

 Exercise

-A healthy diet and an exercise program do go hand in hand.
+A healthy diet and an exercise program go hand in hand.
 With smartphones, video games, and tablets, it can be very difficult for parents to get kids and teens off the screens and moving.
 Despite the challenges, getting children and adolescents up and exercising is essential.

 “Addressing your child’s obesity is a team sport,” Angstadt said.
 “The entire family plays a role in creating an environment that leads to the development of new habits — habits that lead to long-term weight control.”

 Exercising as a family not only helps your child lose weight, it benefits everyone.
-It can be as simple as daily walks after dinner and bike rides around the neighborhood.
+It can be as simple as daily walks after dinner and going for bike rides around the neighborhood.
 If you live close to school, walk instead of driving.

 Heart-healthy activities

 Be sure to get your child’s input on sports or other activities.
 When kids enjoy the activity, they’re motivated to participate.
-If sports aren’t their thing, try an exercise class together or sign up for a local 5K.
+If sports aren’t their thing, try an exercise class together or sign up for a local 5k.
 The important thing is to get kids active.

-As a parent, you play an essential role in getting your overweight child down to a healthy weight through diet and exercise, but remember there aren’t any quick fixes.
+As a parent, you play an essential role in getting your overweight child down to a healthy weight through diet and exercise, but remember, there aren’t any quick fixes.
 Losing weight and developing a healthier lifestyle happen over time.

 “Obesity is a medical disease that requires a lot of patience, persistence, and love to overcome,” Angstadt noted.
 “It is critical that parents never berate or make fun of their overweight children.
 Your support is critical to overcoming this disease.”